Akaame/golang-action-test/README.md

 - [ ] Using scripts within actions
 - [x] Using makefiles within actions (Done in revive linting)
 - [ ] Using taskfiles within actions
-- [ ] Using ephemeral services/containers for testing
+- [x] Using ephemeral services/containers for testing
 - [ ] Add codeql analysis
 - [ ] Try using ko
 - [ ] Add docker hub login and image upload
 - [ ] Try using goreleaser
+- [ ] Add CQL sanity checks
+- [x] Add testcontainers for local testing

 # Things to read about